FederatedAI/FATE/python/federatedml/statistic/feldman_verifiable_sum/README.rst

    Figure 2: Process of share sub-key

-In above process, each party encrypts its own secret value, share sub-key, recieve sub-keys from other parties, and then combine all these sub-keys.
+In the process shown above, each party encrypts its own secret value, share sub-key, recieve sub-keys from other parties, and then combine all these sub-keys.
 Guest, as the task initiator, initialize the parameters and decrypt the sum result.

 How to Use